 Trainor said that pictures taken at the event show police officers using unnecessary force against the unarmed women.

-“What is more, these officers greatly exacerbated this constitutional abomination by applying plainly unreasonable and excessive force against Sonni and Debra and subsequently arresting them on baseless charges of resisting arrest and obstructing governmental administration,” he said.
+“What is more, these officers greatly exacerbated this constitutional abomination by applying plainly unreasonable and excessive force against the suspect’s girlfriend and her mother, and subsequently arresting them on baseless charges of resisting arrest and obstructing governmental administration,” he said.

 A police spokesman claimed that officers entered the house under exigent circumstances after someone reported that there was a barricaded person inside Russo’s home, and thus they did not require a warrant.

 “On the day of the event there was a request for emergency service unit to search the premises for a barricaded perpetrator,” said the spokesman.